 That means the main difference is the cause of the irritation.
 For sore throat, it’s due to a virus, where a strep throat is caused by bacteria.

-“Our role includes making a diagnosis of either strep throat or a viral sore throat, and then providing the proper treatment depending on which diagnosis is made,” says Dr. Manning.
+“Our role includes making a diagnosis of either strep throat or a viral sore throat, and then providing the proper treatment depending on which diagnosis is made,” said Dr. Manning.

 You have painful irritation in your throat, but how do you know if you caught a virus or a bacteria?
 Chances are you’ll have to wait a day or so to see if your symptoms are getting better or worse.